 No, tennis elbow is a different condition than cubital tunnel syndrome.
 Tennis elbow is a condition called lateral epicondylitis that causes inflammation of the tendons connected to the forearm.

 Cubital tunnel syndrome is diagnosed by physical exam.
-Beyond that, an MRI may be used to evaluate the cause for nerve compression.
+Beyond that, imaging like an MRI may be used to evaluate the cause for nerve compression.

 Often, electromyography (EMG) and nerve conduction study (NCS) is recommended to evaluate the function or damage to the nerve.